George Crile III: Charlie Wilson's War

 In the late 1980s, Crile began the research and reporting on the Afghan War that led to his 2003 best-selling book, Charlie Wilson's War: The Extraordinary Story of the Largest Covert Operation in History, which tells the story of how the United States funded the only successful jihad in modern history, the CIA's secret war in Afghanistan that was intended to give the Soviet Union their own Vietnam.
-The support for these jihad leaders was channeled through Pakistan, leading to the creation of a new threat to the United Statesand its allies—which Crile claimed to have foreseen.
+The support for these jihad leaders was channeled through Pakistan, leading to the creation of a new threat to the United States and its allies—which Crile claimed to have foreseen.

 Charlie Wilson’s War has been widely and favorably reviewed and spent months on The New York Times best seller list.
 It was the basis of the Tom Hanks/Mike Nichols film, Charlie Wilson's War, which was released by Universal Studios in December 2007.

-Personal
+Personal life

 He married Anne Patton, but that marriage ended in divorce.
 They had two daughters: Katy Crile and Molly Crile.
 His second wife was Susan Lyne, former President of ABC Entertainment and former CEO of Martha Stewart Living Omnimedia.
 Their children include Susan Crile and Jane Crile.

-Crile died at age 61 at his home in New York City from pancreatic cancer.
+Crile died May 15, 2006, at age 61 at his home in New York City from pancreatic cancer.
 His papers are housed at the Dolph Briscoe Center for American History at the University of Texas Austin.